Who we are:

 + Q: What is your experience with fighting fires?

-A: We have up to 22 pilots on our roster; 18 of these pilots have experience fighting fires in BC, the rest of Canada and globally.
+A: We have up to 25 pilots on our roster; the majority of these pilots have experience fighting fires in BC, the rest of Canada and globally.
 If you are a helicopter pilot in Canada, no doubt you have fought fires in some capacity.
-This is normally how the Canadian helicopter business functions in the summer, but more importantly, we have 26 years in Whistler and the Sea to Sky corridor protecting our home.
+This is normally how the Canadian helicopter business functions in the summer, but more importantly, we have nearly 30 years in Whistler and the Sea to Sky corridor protecting our home.

 + Q: Can you tell me what helicopter will be available in a time of need.

 A: We can respond with our best helicopter suited for the job that is available.
-Typically we would respond with our Bell 212 or one of our AS350s.
+Typically we would respond with one of our Bell 212's or one of our AS350s.
 You can see more information on our firefighting aircraft below.